byjg/php-imageutil/README.md

 [![GitHub license](https://img.shields.io/github/license/byjg/php-imageutil.svg)](https://opensource.byjg.com/opensource/licensing.html)
 [![GitHub release](https://img.shields.io/github/release/byjg/php-imageutil.svg)](https://github.com/byjg/php-imageutil/releases/)

-A wrapper collection for GD library in PHP.
-Defines a set of operations on top of the GDImage like flip, crop, resize, stamp and others easily.
+ImageUtil is a PHP library that provides a collection of operations for image manipulation using the GD library.
+It simplifies tasks such as flipping, cropping, resizing, stamping, and more.

 ## Installation

+To install ImageUtil, use the following composer command:

 ```
 composer require "byjg/imageutil"